 Corvus is available as MP3 podcasts, narrated by the wonderful Welsh actor Ioan Hefin, whose unstinting generosity and support have made this audiobook project possible.

 Ioan has worked as an actor, writer, and director for over twenty years.
-His most recent works include 'You Should Ask Wallace', a one-man show based on the life of Alfred Russel Wallace, which toured in Wales, London, and Brazil in 2011/12 and is scheduled for a UK/Singapore tour during 2013.
+His most recent works include 'You Should Ask Wallace', a one-man show based on the life of Alfred Russel Wallace, which toured in Wales, London, and Brazil in 2011/12 and in the UK and Singapore during 2013.

 In 2012 Ioan appeared in the feature film 'The Darkest Day' for Lindisfarne Films.